 Durable enough for van life conditions

-The Vansmith Sink Selection: We choose sinks based on real-world van life requirements:
+The Vansmith Sink Selection: We choose sinks based on real-world van life needs:

 -